ManageIQ/manageiq-ui-service/README.md

   - `bundle exec rails server`
   - `bundle exec rake evm:start`

-- From the `manageiq-ui-self_service` directory, start the development version of the self service UI, which will initiate the UI listening on _http://localhost:3001_, and talking to the REST API at _http://[::1]:3000_.
+- From the `manageiq-ui-service` directory, start the development version of the self service UI, which will initiate the UI listening on _http://localhost:3001_, and talking to the REST API at _http://[::1]:3000_.
 This command will also open a browser page to  _http://localhost:3001/self_service/login_.
   - `gulp serve`